Klára Peslarová: International play

 Peslarová was the starting goaltender for the Czech national under-18 team in the 2013 and 2014 IIHF Women's World U18 Champhionships.
 She was named Best Goaltender by the directorate at the 2014 tournament, as she backstopped the Czech team to the second bronze medal in team history.

 She represented the Czech Republic at the IIHF Women's World Championship in 2016, 2017, 2019, 2021, and 2022; and at the Division 1 Group A tournaments in 2014 and 2015.
 Following the 2022 tournament, she was named to the Media All-Star team.

+She represented the Czech Republic at the Winter Olympic Games in 2022 and 2026.
+She shut out Finland in the preliminary round, stopping all 25 shots.
+This marked the first time a European team has shut out Finland in the Olympics.